 Read about this awesome making inferences test prep strategy!

 Predicting, inferring, and drawing conclusions require students to think beyond the text.
 What better time is there for students to be asked tough inferential questions than right there in your guided reading group?

-Too many questions are focused on word meaning and literal recall.
-This is the time to let students practice the tough comprehension skills.
-You are there to support.
+Guided reading is the time to let students practice tough comprehension skills.
+You are right there to support them.
+There’s no better time for readers to struggle with challenging questions than in your guided reading group.
 With your help, they will build these skills!

 Hopefully, this article gave you a few new guided reading strategies to think about.
 Please explore more ideas and tips by clicking the articles below.